precice/tutorials/resonant-circuit/README.md

 ## Running

-There are two different versions available, one with explicit coupling and one with implicit coupling, located in the `explicit` and `implicit` folders respectively.
+For running this example, first get into one of folders with the solvers and open a MATLAB instance.
+Afterward, do the same for the second solver.

-For running the case, first get into the desired folder (e.g. `explicit/`) and open two MATLAB instances.
-After adding the MATLAB bindings to the MATLAB path, run the following commands:
+After adding the MATLAB bindings to the MATLAB path (in both instances), run the following commands:

 In the first MATLAB instance one can run the solver for the current:
 ```